dannymagnus/CI_MS2_Space-Trek/README.md

 - No broken links.
 - Responsive and visually appealing on all devices.
 - Easy way to contact site owner.
-- Fun to play, interactive and engaging.
+- Fun and easy to play, interactive and engaging.
 - Accessibility.

 ### User Stories

 #### First-time User
-1. As a first time user I want to be able to contact the site owner easily
+1. As a first time user I want to be able to contact the site owner easily.
-2. As a first time user, I want to be able to navigate the site quickly and easily
+2. As a first time user, I want to be able to navigate the site quickly and easily.
 3. As a first time user I want to be able to interactively increase my knowledge about space and the solar system.
-4. As a first time user I want to be able to play a test my knowledge quiz
+4. As a first time user I want to be able to play a test my knowledge quiz.
 5. As a first time user, I want be able to add a username and shipname so that my experience will be personalised.
 6. As a first time user, As a user I want to be able to select an answer to the multiple choice question and get feedback on whether I am correct.
 7. As a first time user, I want to be able to view my progress on the quiz.